-Drawing on extensive specialist expertise in real estate, infrastructure and renewable energy we have the knowledge and agility to uncover opportunities others don’t see.
+Drawing on extensive specialist expertise in real estate, renewable energy, core infrastructure and social infrastructure, we have the knowledge and agility to uncover financing opportunities others don’t see.
 We continuously explore smarter ways to structure transactions so they deliver greater value – whichever side of the table you’re on.

 Most importantly of all, we work at the centre, not the edge, of every transaction we do, managing the process from inception to funding.
 Diligent, supportive and resourceful, we’re there with you – leaving no stone unturned to get the best possible deal done, to everyone’s satisfaction.

 In the field of debt finance the old saying that there’s ‘more than one way to skin a cat’ still holds true.
 Sadly, that’s not the view that many in our industry take.
 The result is an uninspiring way of working that fails to maximise opportunities or deliver real value.

 We work differently.
 Utilising our vast experience we aim to find smarter ways to fund and structure debt financings to your best advantage.
 After all, isn’t that exactly what financing specialists are supposed to do?

 Going above and beyond

 Introducing borrowers to investors is only part of the story.
 Success depends on bringing deals to fruition.
 There’s a skill to that, which is where our experience and expertise comes in.
 Diligent and tenacious, we closely manage every deal we do: supporting, advising and resolving to ensure that each deal closes on time and on budget – leaving no stone unturned.